Ekumen-OS/andino-rs/README.md

     - To add it to git's hook, use:
      ```
      pip install pre-commit
-     ```
-     ```
      pre-commit install
      ```
     - Every time a commit is attempted, pre-commit will run.
-The checks can be by-passed by adding `--no-verify` to *git commit*, but take into account pre-commit also runs in the Github Actions as a required check, so you will need it to pass.
+The checks can be by-passed by adding `--no-verify` to *git commit*, but take into account pre-commit also runs as a required Github Actions check, so you will need it to pass.